PrEval Monitor

 Subproject PrEval Platform: Continuation and Consolidation.

-Municipal Evaluation Structures and Capacities in the Prevention of Extremism, Democracy Promotion, and Civic Education in Germany
+Municipal Evaluation Structures and Capacities in the Fields of Extremism Prevention, Democracy Promotion, and Civic Education in Germany

 Institute for Interdisciplinary Research on Conflict and Violence (IKG)

-Local authorities are key locations for democratic engagement, where decisions are made on how participation and cohesion are put into practice.
-Evaluation can help to strengthen the quality and effectiveness of local prevention, democracy, and education work, initiate learning processes, and promote trust.
-For evaluation to realize this potential, common standards, external expert support, stable networks, and a culture of cooperation, learning, and constructive error management are needed, supported jointly by politics, administration, practice, and science—as a basis for sustainable and resource-sensitive work at the local level.
+Municipalities are key spaces where democracy is shaped and where it is decided how democratic participation and social cohesion are put into practice.
+Evaluation can help strengthen the quality and effectiveness of local prevention, democracy, and education work, facilitate learning processes, and promote trust.
+For evaluation to realize this potential, shared standards, support from external experts, stable networks, and a culture of cooperation, learning, and constructive error management are needed, supported jointly by policymakers, administrative bodies, practitioners, and researchers—creating a basis for sustainable, resource-efficient work at the local level.

 Subproject International Monitoring.